mph7/vaporweather/README.md

 # Vaporweather

-Vaporeather is a weather app that combines dynamic visuals with a vaporwave theme to provide you with the latest weather conditions and forecasts.
+Vaporweather is a weather app that combines dynamic visuals with a vaporwave theme to provide you with the latest weather conditions and forecasts.

 ![App Screenshot](https://user-images.githubusercontent.com/85843263/211123650-85f04a63-0565-4d80-8c58-aa9507c4d603.png)